Tony Windsor: Political views

 In an interview published in The Sydney Morning Herald following the 2010 federal election, it was reported that Windsor supports a rent resources tax, deep cuts to carbon emissions, and improved services to rural and regional areas such as Labor's proposed National Broadband Network but wants to ensure the scheme is fully costed.
 The same article claimed that Windsor supports the Coalition's position on water, and the Greens position on a universal dental scheme.

 He has fought a long-standing battle protecting the interests of local landholders and farmers living on one of NSW's richest agricultural regions, the Liverpool Plains, due to the impact of mining on underlying groundwater.
-The region is rich in coal deposits and mining companies, such as BHP and Whitehaven Coal, have sought to acquire land.
+The region is rich in coal deposits; mining companies, such as BHP and Whitehaven Coal, have sought to acquire land.
 Greens have campaigned alongside Windsor, against mining companies.
 During the 2010 federal election campaign, it was revealed that Windsor had sold his family farm at Werris Creek to a wholly owned subsidiary of Whitehaven Coal, and then leased the property back.
 The reported sale was for more than A$4.5 million.
 The Australian subsequently claimed that Windsor yielded a return about three times greater than other farmers who sold their properties to the same company in the previous 18 months.

 Windsor was present at the February 2011 announcement by the Prime Minister, Julia Gillard, on the proposed July 2012 introduction of a tax on carbon emissions, together with Greens senators Bob Brown and Christine Milne, the Minister for Climate Change, Greg Combet, and independent MP Rob Oakeshott.
 Windsor downplayed his presence at the announcement, stating, "Please don't construe from my presence here that I will be supporting anything."
 He was later reported as stating that he would not accept increased transport fuel costs for country people.
 He subsequently announced that he was supporting Gillard's carbon policy, as a matter of principle, and stated: "This is about the history of people, most of whom haven't even been born yet.
 And if I'm sacked from politics because of that, well, I'll remove myself with a smile on my face."

 Tony Windsor called for a referendum on same-sex marriage back in 2013, saying that the issue should be removed from the hands of politicians.

-He has also endorsed a referendum on the death penalty in the 1990's.
+He also endorsed a referendum on the death penalty in the 1990s.